Darren Main

-Darren Main (born January 20, 1971) is a yoga teacher and author currently living in San Francisco.
+Darren Main (born January 20, 1971) is an American yoga teacher and author currently living in San Francisco.
 He has written largely about Eastern spirituality for a more modern and Western audience.
 Main is best known for his second book, Yoga and the Path of the Urban Mystic.
 He has written several other books: Inner Tranquility: A Guide to Seated Meditation", "Spiritual Journeys Along the Yellow Brick Road"; a controversial book, "Hearts and Minds: Talking to Christians About Homosexuality" and "The Yogi Entrepreneur: a Guide to Earning a Mindful Living Through Yoga Main's writing has been translated in various languages and several of his books have been released in numerous editions.

 Main also maintains a podcast called "Inquire Within" in which he interviews various individuals on topics such as healing, spiritualism, and social activism.

 Early years

 Main was born in Westerly, RI to John and Kathy Main (now Kathy Ascare).
 Main also has a brother, Jason Main and a sister, Jennifer Main.
 He is the single father to an adopted son.

 Main's adolescent years were “filled with pain, rage and confusion” which led to drug abuse and depression.
 After a suicide attempt, Main claimed to have had a spiritual awakening.
 This spiritual awakening led Main to Alcoholics Anonymous and to Narcotics Anonymous and to Hatha Yoga and Meditation.
 Main also became a student of A Course in Miracles.